Darkhand81/Keychron_C3_Pro_RGB/README.md

 # Firmware

 I've also added a copy of the C3 Pro RGB firmware, marked as v1.0.1 and dated March 8th 2024.
-This, admittedly, was recieved second hand through the Keychron Discord, originally and supposedly from one of the devs directly.
-I can't *fully* vouch for the authenticity of it, but I did burn it to my board and I noticed no changes to its functionality.
+This was recieved through the Keychron Discord, from one of the Keychron devs [directly](https://discord.com/channels/673730324047462449/673744077912801300/1235063725598445618).
 As of right now, this is pretty much the only copy available on the web, as the board is not yet on Keychron's site at all!